 1. All decisions about ceremony and children need to take second place to the love relationship of the couple.
 If that is weakened, then no matter how the children are raised, they will not benefit from the strong love of the couple.

-2. You cannot be a Jew and a Christian at the same time.
-You can be open to the other faith and appreciative of its values and traditions, but you cannot be both.
-This truth is part of the limitation of life and part of the beauty of the diversity of the human experience.
-I have found that many young couples who may not be that connected to their faith traditions think that the religious issue will not be a problem.
+2. I have found that many young couples who may not be that connected to their faith traditions think that the religious issue will not be a problem.
 Unfortunately, they don’t appreciate how these matters may crop up later to present very difficult challenges.
 For example, many people begin to rediscover the importance of a faith tradition when they start having children.

-4. On the issue of raising children, I repeat what I said earlier: A child cannot be a Jew and a Catholic at the same time.
-It is very important for me that the couple comes to a decision about which way they will raise the child.
+4. On the issue of raising children, it is very important for me that the couple comes to a decision about which way they will raise the child.
 Sometimes that decision needs to be based on whichever of the two is the practicing person.
 Who is the one who will be mainly responsible for the religious upbringing of the children?
 Whatever tradition children are raised in, hopefully they would be exposed to the other faith and share to some extent in the rituals of that tradition.
 But as they do that, they need to know their own identity.

 The Catholic Church used to require those who were not Catholic to sign a document promising that the children would be raised Catholic.
 This was true also when Catholics married other Christians.
 That is no longer the case.
 Canon Law today requires that the Catholic parties promise that they will not give up their faith due to the marriage and that they will do “what is in their power” to share the Catholic faith with their children.
 These words were carefully chosen and mean what they say.
 It may be that some Catholics who are not strong in their faith can only share it by their example.
 The Church recognizes that there may be cases in which the children will be raised in another faith.
 But the marriage can still go forward.